 You struggled through that first night.
 You went without sleep for three straight months.
 You mastered breastfeeding- or you didn’t.
 You bathed him and fed him and clothed him.
 You missed showers and meals.
 You traded in your wine glass for a sippy cup.
 You worried about every sniffle and cough.
 You sacrificed, you laughed, you cried, you loved more than you could ever imagine was possible.
 Can you see it there in the baby pictures?
 In the toys you’ve played with?
 In the baby book you sometimes kept up?
 It’s there.
 Your kids see it.
 They feel it in their hearts.

 SO the next time Mom guilt or self doubt starts to creep into your head, remind yourself of all the amazing times you’ve had and all the care you have taken of your healthy, beautiful children.
 We all have a bad moment, a bad day- but those do NOT define us as mothers or as human beings.
 You are a good Mom.
 Now go hug your kids…

 Struggling with yelling?
 Want to yell less and love more?
 Start here: Mommy’s Sorry She Yelled

 Feeling stressed?
-Join the free Happy Mom Boot Camp Challenge!
+Join the free Happy Mom System Challenge!